McDermott 85

 topping myself shrinking myself to skin

-rat’s ponytail unliftable dumbbell
+in his ponytail that unliftable dumbbell

 before I’d run for him but now I know